-- verify that subfloor panels are properly fastened to framing members. - any leveling of the subfloor must be done prior to installing DITRA-HEAT and DITRA-HEAT-DUO.
+- verify that subfloor panels are properly fastened to framing members. - any leveling of the subfloor must be done prior to installing DITRA-HEAT and DITRA-HEAT-DUO. - for optimal performance with difficultto-bond-to substrates, use Schluter®-PRIMER-U or other primer suitable for the application.

 DITRA-HEAT and DITRA-HEAT-DUO do not eliminate the need for movement joints, including perimeter joints, within the tiled surface.
-Movement joints must be installed in accordance with industry standards and norms; see page 13 of this Handbook, TCNA EJ171, and TTMAC 301 MJ.
+Movement joints must be installed in accordance with industry standards and norms; see page 14 of this Handbook, TCNA EJ171, and TTMAC 301 MJ.